iampaarsaa/fanapcampus-devops/README.md

     - Obtain Docker images of MySQL and WordPress from the cache private registry.

 4. **Private Cached Registries:**
-    - Registry URL: registry.mahmoudisari.ir
+    - Registry URL: reg.mahmoudisari.ir
-    - WordPress URL: wordpress.mahmoudisari.ir
+    - WordPress URL: wp.mahmoudisari.ir

 ## Usage
 1. Ensure Ansible is installed on your controller node(s).